Beast1610/book-record-management-devtown/README.md

 ## /users

-POST: Create a new user
+POST: Create a new user ✅
 GET: Get all list of users ✅

 ## /users/{id}

 GET: Get a user by id ✅
 PUT: Update a user by id ✅
-DELETE: Delete a user by id (check if he/she still has an issued book) (is there anyfine to be paid)
+DELETE: Delete a user by id (check if he/she still has an issued book) (is there anyfine to be paid) ✅

 ## /users/subscription-details/{id}

-GET: Get user subscription details
+GET: Get user subscription details✅
-1. Date of subscription
+1. Date of subscription✅
-2. Valid till
+2. Valid till✅
-3. Fine if any
+3. Fine if any✅

 ## /books

-GET: Get all the books
+GET: Get all the books ✅
-POST: Create/Add a book
+POST: Create/Add a book ✅

 ## /books/{id}

-GET: Get a book by id
+GET: Get a book by id ✅
-PUT: Update a book by id
+PUT: Update a book by id ✅

 ## /books/issued/by-user

-GET: Get all issued books
+GET: Get all issued books ✅

 ## /books/issued/withFine